 TEPPCO has in place a \$700.0 million unsecured revolving credit facility, including the issuance of letters of credit ("Revolving Credit Facility"), which matures on December 13, 2011.
 TEPPCO may request up to two one-year extensions of the maturity date, subject to lender approval and satisfaction of certain other conditions.
 Commitments under the credit facility may be increased up to a maximum of \$850.0 million upon TEPPCO's request, subject to lender approval and the satisfaction of certain other conditions.
 The interest rate is based, at TEPPCO's option, on either the lender's base rate plus a spread, or LIBOR plus a spread in effect at the time of the borrowings.
-Financial covenants in the Revolving Credit Facility require that TEPPCO maintain a ratio of Consolidated Funded Debt to Pro Forma EBITDA (as defined and calculated in the facility) of less than 4.75 to 1.00 (subject to adjustment for specified acquisitions) and a ratio of EBITDA to Interest Expense (as defined and calculated in the facility) of at least 3.00 to 1.00, in each case with respect to specified twelve month periods.
-Other restrictive covenants in the Revolving Credit Facility limit TEPPCO's ability to, among other things, incur additional indebtedness, make certain distributions, incur liens, engage in specified transactions with affiliates and complete mergers, acquisitions and sales of assets.
+Financial covenants in the Revolving Credit Facility require that TEPPCO maintain a ratio of Consolidated Funded Debt to Pro Forma EBITDA (as defined and calculated in the facility) of less than 4.75 to 1.00 (subject to adjustment for specified acquisitions) and a ratio of EBITDA to Interest Expense (as defined and calculated in the facility) limit TEPPCO's ability to, among other things, incur additional indebtedness, make certain distributions, incur liens, engage in specified transactions with affiliates and complete mergers, acquisitions and sales of assets.
 The credit agreement restricts the amount of outstanding debt of the Jonah joint venture to debt owing to the owners of its partnership interests and other third-party debt in the principal aggregate amount of \$50.0 million and allows for the issuance of certain hybrid securities of up to 15% of TEPPCO's Consolidated Total Capitalization (as defined therein).
-In May 2007, TEPPCO repaid approximately \$295.0 million of the then outstanding balance of the Revolving Credit Facility with proceeds received from the issuance of junior subordinated notes.
-At June 30, 2007, TEPPCO had outstanding \$200.0 million under the Revolving Credit Facility at a weighted average interest rate of 5.86%.
-At June 30, 2007, TEPPCO was in compliance with the covenants of the Revolving Credit Facility.
+At September 30, 2007, \$377.0 million was outstanding under the Revolving Credit Facility at a weighted average interest rate of 5.94%.
+At September 30, 2007, TEPPCO was in compliance with the covenants of the Revolving Credit Facility.